ekkis/telegram-bot-now/README.md

 ## Scaffolding

-When the package is installed, it creates a symlink to our maker utility.
+When the package is installed, it creates a symlink to our maker utility in your project's root directory.
 You can thus grab our skeleton code like this:
 ```bash
 $ ./mk scaffold
 ```